Officers

-Laura Fiss — Vice President and President-Elect | 2022-present
+Laura Fiss — President | 2024-present

 Associate Teaching Professor in the Pavlis Honors College, Michigan Technological University